Violin Concerto (Berg)

 Alban Berg's Violin Concerto was written in 1935.
 It is probably Berg's best-known and most frequently performed piece.
 In it, Berg sought to reconcile diatonicism and dodecaphony.
-The work was commissioned by Louis Krasner, and dedicated by Berg to "the memory of an angel".
+The work was commissioned by violinist Louis Krasner, and dedicated by Berg to "the memory of an angel".
 It was the last work he completed.
 Krasner performed the solo part in the premiere at the Palau de la Música Catalana, Barcelona, in April 1936, four months after the composer's death.